 Language of Materials

-Stereoscopic view of George Washington's tomb.
-View is a close-up of the tomb façade with a gentleman standing in profile to the right of the iron gate entrance.
+Stereoscopic view of the entrance to Washington's tomb.
+A man is standing on a wooden platform with his hand resting upon the iron gate to the vault's entrance.
 Mounted on orange board.
-The publisher's imprint on the front of the stereograph mount reads: N. G. Johnson, Photographer, 309 9th St., Washington, D. C. Only Authorized Publisher of Mount Vernon Views.
-Label adhered on the reverse reads: Tomb of Washington, Mt.
-Vernon, The ante room to the Vault is about 12 feet square, and here are seen the Sarcophagi; the one on the right containing the remains of General Washington, and that on the left, those of Martha his wife.
+The photographer's imprint on the front of the card reads, N. G. Johnson, Photographer, 309 9th St., Washington D. C. Only Authorized Publisher of Mount Vernon Views.
+A printed label affixed the reverse reads: Tomb of Washington, Mt.
+Vernon.
+The ante room to the Vault is about 12 feet square, and here are seen the Sarcophagi; the one on the right containing the remains of General Washington, and that on the left, those of Martha, his wife.
 It was built in accordance with the directions contained in Washington's will, to which his remains were removed in 1831.
 N. G. Johnson, Photographer, 426 7th St., Washington, D. C. Only authorized publisher of Mt.
 Vernon Views.

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms